rackerlabs/design-system/_component_design/left-nav.md

 ### Spacing

-Refer to these spacing specifications when you construct a left navigation pane.
+Refer to these spacing specifications when you construct the left navigation.

 {% endcolumn %}